cloudspannerecosystem/yo/README.md

 * `NotFound()`
    * A helper to check the error is NotFound.

 The `yoError` inherits an original error from [google-cloud-go](https://github.com/GoogleCloudPlatform/google-cloud-go).
-It stil can be used with `status.FromError` or `status.Code` to check status code of the error.
+It can still be used with `status.FromError` or `status.Code` to check status code of the error.
 So the typical error handling will be like:

 ```golang
 result, err := SomeFunction()